Azathothas/Stars/README.md

 ## Shell

+- [0xSpidey/cloudrecon](https://github.com/0xSpidey/cloudrecon) – This script is used to search for cloud certificate entities such as Amazon, Azure, and others that have been extracted by the kaeferjaeger.gay provider.
 - [1N3/ReverseAPK](https://github.com/1N3/ReverseAPK) – Quickly analyze and reverse engineer Android packages
 - [7RU7H/Archive](https://github.com/7RU7H/Archive) – Hacking Methodology, Cheatsheats, Conceptual-Breakdowns
 - [89luca89/distrobox](https://github.com/89luca89/distrobox) – Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at: https://gitlab.com/89luca89/distrobox